 To assist with mass deployment of the LucidLink Client across a large quantity of domain joined machines you can use an MSI image.
 This example uses group policy, however it could be extended by using System Center Configuration Manager or any other Windows deployment tool.

-- Place both the latest Windows Installer packages (MSI) and the certificate on a file share that is accessible across the domain.
+- Place both the latest Windows Installer packages (MSI) on a file share that is accessible across the domain.

 - To roll these out via Group Policy, open up the Group Policy Management Console and create a new Group Policy Object (GPO).
 Ensure that the 'Security Filtering' under the 'Scope' tab for this GPO is set to not apply to any users.
 By default this would be set to Authenticated Users.
 Under the 'Delegation' tab ensure Authenticated Users only have 'Read' permissions.
 Now you can link your Group Policy to a specific organizational unit.
 Once fully configured you can set the 'Security Filtering' to a group of computer objects or a single test computer object to ensure it works as expected.